Persistence-Robust Break Detection in Predictive CoVaR Regressions: Main Results

 where $\mI_{k}$ denotes the $(k\times k)$-identity matrix and $\kappa\geq0$.
 The variables $\vxi_t$ belong to one of the following classes: \begin{enumerate} \item[(I0)] \textbf{Stationary predictors:} Equation~\eqref{eq:Cn} holds with $\kappa=0$ and $\mR:=\mR_n=\mI_k + \mC$ has spectral radius $\rho(\mR)<1$.

 \item[(NS)] \textbf{Near-stationary predictors:} Equation~\eqref{eq:Cn} holds with $\kappa\in(0,1)$ and $\mC$ is a negative stable matrix, i.e., all its eigenvalues have negative real part.

-\end{enumerate} The process $\vxi_t$ in \eqref{eq:xi} is initialized at $\vxi_0=O_{\P}(1)$ under (I0) and $\vxi_0=o_{\P}(n^{\kappa/2})$ under (NS). \end{assumption}
+\end{enumerate} The process $\vxi_t$ in \eqref{eq:xi} is initialized at $\vxi_0=O_{\P}(1)$ under (I0), and $\vxi_0=o_{\P}(n^{\kappa/2})$ under (NS). \end{assumption}

-It turns out that the estimator $\widehat{\valpha}_n(0,1)$ has a different convergence rate depending on whether the predictors are stationary or near-stationary in Assumption~\ref{ass:N}.
-To unify notation across these two cases, we introduce the normalizing matrix

-Our Assumption~\ref{ass:N} corresponds to the case of stationary and near-stationary regressors in Assumption~N from \citet{MP20} with, in their notation, $\kappa_n=n^{\kappa}$.
+A similar condition to Assumption~\ref{ass:N} is entertained by \citet[Assumption~P]{KMS23}.
+Our Assumption~\ref{ass:N} covers the cases of stationary and near-stationary regressors in Assumption~N from \citet{MP20} with, in their notation, $\kappa_n=n^{\kappa}$.
 Variables generated according to (NS) in Assumption~\ref{ass:N} have also been termed mildly integrated \citep{PM09,Lee16} or moderately integrated \citep{MP09}.
 However, we adopt the terminology of \citet{MP20} here, as it is closest to our framework.
+Allowing $\kappa=1$ in (NS) would lead to what \citet{MP20} call \textit{near-nonstationary regressors}.
+These are closely related to nearly integrated variables, considered in the earlier literature \citep{CES95,JM06a}.

+Of course, it would be desirable for additional robustness to also allow for near-nonstationary covariates with $\kappa=1$ in Assumption~\ref{ass:N}.
+However, in that case, limit theory is already non-Gaussian for the quantile regression \citep{Lee16}, such that our self-normalized approach cannot be expected to work.
+Covering near-nonstationary regressors requires use of other methods, such as IVX-based approaches.
+Yet, investigating these is beyond the scope of the present paper, and is left for future research.

+It will turn out that the estimators $\widehat{\valpha}_n(r,s)$ and $\widehat{\vbeta}_n(r,s)$ have a different convergence rate depending on whether the predictors are stationary or near-stationary in Assumption~\ref{ass:N}.
+To unify notation across these two cases, we introduce the normalizing matrix

-We also follow the linear framework of \citet[Assumption~LP]{MP20} for the predictor innovations $\vu_t$, where $\Vert\cdot\Vert$ denotes the spectral norm.
+For the predictor innovations $\vu_t$, we follow the linear framework of \citet[Assumption~LP]{MP20}.
+To that end, let $\Vert\cdot\Vert$ denote the spectral norm.

 \begin{assumption}[Predictor innovations] For each $t\in\mathbb{N}$, $\vu_t$ has linear process representation

 where $\mF_0:=\mI_{k}$, $\mF(1):=\sum_{j=1}^{\infty}\mF_j$ has full rank, and $\vvarepsilon_t$ is a $\mathbb{R}^{k}$-valued martingale difference sequence with respect to $\widetilde{\mathcal{F}}_{t}=\sigma(\vvarepsilon_t,\vvarepsilon_{t-1},\ldots)$, such that $\E_{\widetilde{\mathcal{F}}_{t-1}}[\vvarepsilon_t\vvarepsilon_t^\prime]=\mSigma_{\varepsilon}>0$ and the sequence $\{\Vert\vvarepsilon_t\Vert^2\}_{t\in\mathbb{Z}}$ is uniformly integrable. \end{assumption}